aditi-bhaskar/aut2025-cs149/asst1/answers.md

 multiplication and addition) but would require moving two 20M-element vectors (along with the result vector).
 (This is similar to an example discussed in class.)

-Regardless of how the computation is parallelized, we cannot speed up the memory bandwidth, which we believe accounts for the majority of the time of the program, so we do not think it can be substantially improved.
+Regardless of how the computation is parallelized, we cannot speed up the memory movement, which we believe accounts for the majority of the time of the program, so we do not think it can be substantially improved.

-(remove) One experiment we tried was to setting `result[i] = 0` in both `saxpy_ispc` and `saxpy_ispc_task` (instead of actually running the scalar multiplication and addition).
-This would require doing the same amount of memory movement

-Our other hypothesis is that the ISPC implementation is already parallelized using threads.
-We tried changing the number of tasks from
-64 to 1, and found there was no speedup.
-This suggests that because of the `foreach` loops, each thread is already being used at high capacity.

-TODO: we should check

 ## Program 6